Some of Costa Rica’s best adventures take place in the treetops. Photo: Shutterstock

 Hidden gems

 Golfo Dulce, on the south side of the Osa Peninsula.
-Golfo Dulce is a unique geographical accident of plate tectonics, which created a gulf with a depth of nearly 700 feet.
+Golfo Dulce is a unique geographical accident of plate tectonics that created a gulf with a depth of nearly 700 feet.
 It’s the only tropical fjord in the Americas, and its waters host a large number of marine creatures: It’s possible to observe dolphins and manta rays here almost year-round.
 From time to time, visitors can see one of the largest but most docile species of fish, the whale shark.
-Between August and October, you might spot a gigantic humpback whale on its annual migration to tropical waters.
-Golfo Dulce is protected by evergreen forests; one of Costa Rica’s newest national parks was created to guard and support the rich ecology of this area.
-Several species of mammal inhabit the nearby rain forest, including monkeys, elusive felines (jaguars and such), peccaries, and the largest animal you will find in tropical forests: the tapir (weighing in at up to 700 pounds).
+Between August and October, you might spot a gigantic humpback whale on its annual migration.
+Several species of mammal inhabit the nearby rainforest, including monkeys, elusive felines (jaguars and such), peccaries, and the largest animal you will find in tropical forests: the tapir (weighing up to 700 pounds).
 You can also hike among a staggering variety of trees, bushes, and plants that flourish here, and a vast number of colorful birds, such as parrots, macaws, and toucans.
 To get to the region, fly into the port town of Golfito, then boat 30 minutes to one of the remote lodges on the gulf.
-Priscilla recommends Playa Cativo Ecolodge, a beachfront boutique hotel set in 1,000 acres of private rainforest surrounded by the Piedras Blancas National Park.
+Priscilla recommends Playa Cativo Ecolodge, a beachfront boutique hotel set in 1,000 acres of private rainforest surrounded by Piedras Blancas National Park.

-The Toucan Rescue Ranch was founded in 2004 to rescue, rehabilitate, and release toucans.
+The Toucan Rescue Ranch was founded to rescue, rehabilitate, and release toucans.
 MINAE, Costa Rica’s wildlife governing agency, noticed the success TRR had with these birds and began bringing them various other species in distress.
-In 2007, when a baby sloth named Millie arrived, TRR transitioned into a full-time, multi-species wildlife rescue facility that specializes in toucans, sloths, and owls.
+When a baby sloth named Millie arrived, TRR transitioned into a full-time, multi-species wildlife rescue facility that specializes in toucans, sloths, and owls.
 A visit to the ranch guarantees unforgettable memories.

 If your dream is to see the quetzal and to photograph some of Costa Rica’s most brilliant hummingbirds, go to Paraiso Quetzal Lodge.
-You can sit at their feeders to photograph hummingbirds, have a private bird blind all to yourself, and stay for a couple of nights to trek on nearby farms where nests of resplendent quetzals have been identified.
+You can sit at their feeders to photograph hummingbirds, have a private bird blind all to yourself, and stay for a couple of nights to trek on nearby farms where resplendent quetzals nest.
 A naturalist will show you the way, set up a spotting scope, and step aside so you can take in the scene.

 Best for thrill-seekers

 White-water rafting.
 Costa Rica is a narrow country with a spine of mountains down the middle.
 This makes for world-class rivers appropriate for all ages and abilities, with dramatic tropical scenery and warm water.
-The river with the best balance of scenery and level of difficulty (for courageous first-timers to experienced rafters) is the Pacuare.
+Rated as one of the top rafting locales in the world, with Class III-IV rapids, the Pacuare River offers the best balance of scenery and level of difficulty for courageous first-timers to experienced rafters.
 Priscilla can arrange one-day float trips and multi-day adventures.

 Beach worth the trek

-San Josecito Beach, on the western edge of the Osa Peninsula, is gorgeous, remote, and little-visited.
+San Josécito Beach, on the western edge of the Osa Peninsula, is gorgeous, remote, and little-visited.
 Hike from Drake Bay for four miles on the beach, through secondary rain forest, and past a tiny town with a school and a soccer field.
 Cross the Rio Claro, where there is a great swimming hole.
 If you don’t want to get wet, there’s a guy named Clavito who will take you across in his boat.
 The approximately four-hour trip brings you to a beach that is protected from the waves by a rock shoal, making it ideal for swimming.
-(Temperatures are routinely in the low 90s here, and the humidity is seldom less than 90 percent, so bring two liters of water per person.)
 You can arrange a boat for the 30-minute return trip, and also to bring you a picnic.
 To ensure availability of boats, ask to schedule this hike when Priscilla plans your trip, or when you book a hotel in the area.
 (Don’t visit Drake Bay in September or October, when it rains even more than usual.)

 Prime picnic spot